timthepost/libsplinter/docs/base-protocol.md

-# Splinter Message Bus Protocol
+# Splinter Message Bus Base Protocol

 _Splinter_ message bus is a shared‑memory, append‑only ring buffer that provides loss‑tolerant, low‑latency communication between isolated components.
 Everything — from IPC to LLM token, memory or context pipelines can travel through this channel.

+This is a base protocol that you can extend to be something more, or use as-is for whatever need it might fit.

+I just humbly suggest that you use _something_, or what you'll end up with is pretty much unmaintainable, unobservable debugging-resistant chaos; ask me how I know :)

 ## 1. Transport Layer